xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > Note:
 > &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 2.1.0
 > &ensp;&ensp;&ensp;&ensp;2. only works in position mode
-> &ensp;&ensp;&ensp;&ensp;3. only affects the feedback type of commands following this one
+> &ensp;&ensp;&ensp;&ensp;3. the setting will only affect subsequent tasks and will not affect previously cached tasks
 > &ensp;&ensp;&ensp;&ensp;4. only valid for the current connection
 >
 > :param feedback_type: